Background pattern

 ### Choosing the Right Approach

-• The examples in this guide provide production-ready implementations
+• The examples in this guide provide production-ready implementations to start from

 Remember: